cashfit/oracle/docs/19c_RAC_install_OL9.md

 - [Oracle 19c (19.3) Software (64 bit)](https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html)
 - Oracle 19c 19.22 RU from MOS
 - OPatch for 19c latest version from MOS
+- other necessary patches such as ACFS patch from MOS

 {: .warning }
 > This article has been updated for the 19c release and Oracle Linux 9 combination, but the installation is essentially unchanged since 12.2.0.1.
 Any variations specific for 19c and OL9 will be highlight.